October 3, 2014

 The breeding-slaughter connection

-A major reason horse slaughter exists in America is that some horse breeders simply behave irresponsibly.
+The continued availability of horse slaughter has allowed---even encouraged---some horse breeders to behave irresponsibly.
 They produce foals for whom there is no clear demand and no lifelong plan, and they incorporate the possibility of slaughter into their business model to cull their herd and dispose of surplus animals.
 Responsible breeders save horses from slaughter by not only lowering the number of surplus animals but also by properly training each horse for a long and successful life with her owner.

 If you breed horses, please help reduce the number of horses sent to slaughter by joining the thousand-plus breeders who have taken the responsible breeders pledge.